shamitlal/CoCoNets/README.md

 This repository contains the code that accompanies our CVPR 2021 paper [CoCoNets: Continuous Contrastive 3D Scene Representations](https://mihirp1998.github.io/project_pages/coconets/)

 <img src="vis.gif">
-## pytorch_disco
-This repository contains the code for all our models.

 ### Installation
 First you have to make sure that you have all dependencies in place.
 The simplest way to do so, is to use anaconda.